 Sometimes there’s no way of knowing until you try.
 Framing it as a business experiment rather than marketing failure is the way I prefer to see it.

 So, is The Knot worth it?
-For me, no. But just because it was not for me is no reason it won’t work for you.
+For me, no. But just because it was not for me is no reason it won’t work for your business.
+Results really do vary based on your market segment, location, price point, level of competition and style of photography.

 Is it one of the more expensive forms of marketing out there?
 Absolutely.
 Is it worth it?
 Totally depends on your business, market, location, competition, experience, work and target client!